coyorkdow/TinyCLog/README.md

 # TinyCLog
-A header only C language logging library.
+TinyCLog is mini C logging library.
+It is header only and thread safety.

 ```log
 2021-07-21 21:47:18	example.c:main:4	DEBUG	this is a debug #1